magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/calculated-fields.md

 - **Recalculation of historical data** — apply updated logic to previously collected telemetry.
 - **Flexible time range selection** — choose a specific time period for reprocessing.
-- **Store results as telemetry** — processed data is saved in ThingsBoard as telemetry, enabling further use in widgets, rules, or analytics.
+- **Store results as telemetry** — processed data is saved in IoT Hub as telemetry, enabling further use in widgets, rules, or analytics.

 {% if docsPrefix == null %}
 Learn how to configure data reprocessing in the [ThingsBoard PE documentation](/docs/pe/user-guide/calculated-fields/#data-reprocessing){:target="_blank"}.